 Putting items into your garbage bin for landfill should be a last resort after you have tried to avoid, reduce, reuse and recycle.

-Your green household garbage bin is emptied by a garbage truck and taken to a landfill facility, located in Lyndhurst.
-Here garbage is deposited in a ‘cell’ and compacted before being covered each day to prevent odour and vermin.
+Your bin with the red lid (household garbage) is emptied by a garbage truck weekly and taken to a landfill facility, located in Lyndhurst.
+Once here garbage is deposited in a ‘cell’ and compacted before being covered each day to prevent odour and vermin.

 Landfills are the last option in waste management as, once rubbish is deposited, it can’t be reused or recycled.
 However, they are still a necessity to manage waste that currently cannot be reused or recycled.